-We are seeking the peace - the shalom - peace with justice, peace as flourishing, peace as the resolution of conflict, peace as radical empathy with the pain of the city.
+We are seeking the peace of the city - the shalom - peace with justice, peace as flourishing, peace as the resolution of conflict, peace as radical empathy with the pain of the city.

 Spiritual Practice for the Church in a Secular Society: The Call to "Interiority."